Clinically Proven Premature Ejaculation Treatment

 Viagra and other medicines for erectile dysfunction work by acting on a chemical in the body called phosphodiesterase type 5.
 This relaxes blood vessels and improves the flow of blood to the penis.
 Following sexual stimulation, Viagra will help to maintain an erection.

-At Men’s Pharmacy we offer a free online consultation with a practising NHS GP.
+At Men’s Pharmacy we offer a free online consultation with a practising pharmacist prescriber.
 The consultation takes just a few minutes and we ask the things we need to know to enable to safely prescribe you the medicine.

 We ask that you provide full details of your medical condition also request that you always review the patient information leaflet before use.
 You can find details of the medication leaflets on our website and they are also posted to you with your medication.

 If you would like to ask any questions about the medicine or to discuss your condition, please contact us in the pharmacy on 0161 707 6800 or email [email protected] You can also email our prescribers on [email protected]

 If we are not able to prescribe you the medicine you have requested, we will counsel you accordingly and of course provide a full and immediate refund.